Employability Skills Assessment Tool

 - Gathering observations to identify behavioural patterns and ensure assessment is evidence-based

 - Fostering participant self-awareness of strengths and skill gaps through honest, consistent, timely and respectful feedback

 - Supporting both self and staff-assessments so participants understand how their social and emotional skills are seen by employers

 - Supporting communication between staff and with participants to overcome employment barriers

 - Providing clear and motivating progress reports

 - Quantitatively assess program effectiveness

 - Demonstrate the value of training delivery or intervention to funders

-This link is from Soft Skills assessment: theory development and the research agenda, Gibb, S., International Journal of Lifelong Education, Vol.33, No. 4, 2014.
+To learn more about assessing social and emotional skills, check this link from Soft Skills assessment: theory development and the research agenda, Gibb, S., International Journal of Lifelong Education, Vol.33, No. 4, 2014.
 It lists best practices for soft skill assessment practice based on Nicol and Macfarlane-Dick, 2006.

 Download the ESAT Brochure – CLICK HERE